JeanKossaifi/Report/Implementation/implementation.rst

 ================

 Both the cross validation and the double cross-validation use parallel computing.

+Cross-validation
+   is a method that enables us to estimate the generalisation error by splitting the dataset into training set and testing set.

 Thus, the results on the different folds are computed at the same time on different CPUs.